i3devs/GoogleTranslateDestroyer/README.md

   You can then extract this .ZIP file wherever you like.

 ## Starting
-Open a command prompt or terminal and go to the directory where you cloned or downloaded the repositoryopen a command prompt or terminal and go to the directory where you cloned or downloaded the repository open a command prompt or terminal and go to the directory where you cloned or downloaded the repository and activate the virtual environment provided with it:
+Open a command prompt or terminal, go to the directory where you cloned or downloaded the repository and activate the virtual environment provided with it:
 ```
 ./gtransdest_venv/Scripts/activate
 ```